JanHerca/urantiapedia-backup/en/article/Halbert_Katzen/Tychos_Nova.md

 >
 > When less than one tenth the size of your sun, these fiery spheres rapidly contract, condense, and cool.
 When upwards of thirty times its size-rather thirty times the gross content of actual materialsuns readily split into two separate bodies, either becoming the centers of new systems or else remaining in each other's gravity grasp and revolving about a common center as one type of double star.
 >
 > The most recent of the major cosmic eruptions in Orvonton was the extraordinary double star explosion, the light of which reached Urantia in A.D.
 1572.
-This conflagration was so intense that the explosion was clearly visible in broad daylight. ([UB 41:3.3-5](/en/The_Urantia_Book/41#p3_3))
+This conflagration was so intense that the explosion was clearly visible in broad daylight. (<a id="a202_247"></a>[UB 41:3.3-5](/en/The_Urantia_Book/41#p3_3))

 - http://www.nature.com/nature/journal/v431/n7012/abs/nature03006.html (Brief summary)
 - http://www.solstation.com/x-objects/tycho-s.htm (best summary and link resource)